 3. Don’t speak badly about your estranged spouse to family and friends

 Turning to friends and family for a shoulder to lean on is fine.
-Having said that, bad-mouthing your estranged husband or wife can cause friends and family to see them in a negative light which can impact the relationship despite a reconciliation.
+Having said that, bad-mouthing your estranged partner can cause friends and family to see them in a negative light which can impact the relationship if there is a reconciliation.

 One of the rules of separation in marriage is choosing not to trash your spouse to your family and friends.
 This will also help in deflecting the unnecessary drama and staying away from toxicity during your trial separation.

 Remember, the possibility of getting back together after divorce or separation is affected by how a couple treats each other during their time apart from one another.